 DETERMINE QUORUM; CALL TO ORDER

-Chair Peña noted that a quorum was present and called the meeting to order.
+Chair Pena noted that a quorum was present and called the meeting to order.

 INTRODUCTION OF GUESTS AND PUBLIC COMMENTS

-Chair Peña welcomed the attendees to the meeting.
-The meeting attendees next introduced themselves to the Board.
-Chair Peña then welcomed Director Moore to the Board.
+Chair Pena requested all meeting attendees to briefly introduce themselves and welcomed all. .
+Chair Pena then acknowledged the presence of the new City of Houston Board Appointee, Mr. Michael Moore and welcomed him to the Board.

 APPROVE MINUTES OF PREVIOUS MEETINGS